robertroessler/rxmdocklet/README.md

 * SpeedFan
 * CPUID HWMonitor (2)

-1) only in the pre-built RXMDocklet binary, see comments at end of More Details
+1) with limitations in non-licensed versions, see comments at end of More Details
 2) only versions 1.14-1.16, again, see comments at end of More Details

 ## Quickstart